MultiX-Amsterdam/multix-docs/cluster.md

 ### <a name="snellius-run-script"></a>How to run scripts on the Snellius cluster?

 The Snellius cluster uses the [Slurm manager](https://slurm.schedmd.com/overview.html).
 When you log into the cluster, you are typically on the head node.
 You will need to request a compute node to run scripts.

+{: .important }
-DO NOT run scripts on the head node, as you will slow down the head node and cause trouble to other users when they log in.
+> DO NOT run scripts on the head node, as you will slow down the head node and cause trouble to other users when they log in.

 The easiest way to run scripts on a cluster is to use interactive sessions, which is like a normal terminal where you can type commands.
 The following two links contain more information about running Slurm interactive sessions:
 - [Interactive jobs (by SURF)](https://servicedesk.surf.nl/wiki/display/WIKI/Interactive+jobs)